Online Reviews Are Extremely Important – 7 Stats To Prove This Statement

 Regardless of whether you sell products or services online or you’re an avid buyer of online products, by now, you must have known that online reviews play a pivotal role in securing online rankings and brand perception.
 In spite of that, research on online reviews and the ways in which users react to them keep defying our anticipations.
 If you actually want to make measured decisions regarding your online review techniques, you require something that’s more concrete than just knowing the fact that reviews play a vital role in the journey of the buyer and the seller.

-The concerns of this post will tell you about few insights and statistics which you should know about online reviews.
+The concerns of this post will tell you a few insights and statistics which you should know about online reviews.
 Read on.

-- 68% of the online consumers are heavily influenced by both positive and negative online reviews.
+- 68% of online consumers are heavily influenced by both positive and negative online reviews.

 - As per what the Pew Research Center has to say, majority of the Americans don’t have the habit of writing product reviews after they buy things online.
 Almost 40% NEVER write reviews on services and products and 45% never leave reviews on restaurants.
 It is just a handful of 10% of people who either ‘always’ or ‘often’ write reviews after using services and products.
 This reemphasises on the fact that it is extremely important to motivate customers to write reviews on products so that you could gain the required momentum.

-- In spite of the necessity of online reviews, a study done by the University of Colorado Boulder found that the relation shared by product quality and review ratings is extremely weak and this is indeed alarming.
+- In spite of the necessity of online reviews, a study done by the University of Colorado Boulder found that the relationship shared between product quality and review ratings is extremely weak and this is indeed alarming.
 But this correlation was previously stronger for all those services which received too many reviews.
 This shows the necessity of marketing efforts to boost both the quality and quantity of reviews.
-You can’t just depend on the product’s quality to earn the reviews.
+You can’t just depend on the product’s quality to earn reviews.

-- 88% of the consumers have full faith on online reviews, even sometimes to an extent as they trust on recommendations by other people whom you know.
+- 88% of consumers have full faith in online reviews, even sometimes to an extent as they trust recommendations by other people whom they know.